ldavidson45/emergency-recipe-front/README.md

 ## Acknowledgments

-* H/T Tom Pawlak and his blog for his method of tokenizing strings in Javascript, which helped build our ingredients tags.
+- H/T to Tom Pawlak and his blog for his method of tokenizing strings in Javascript, which helped build our ingredients tags.
 [Read more here.](https://blog.abelotech.com/posts/split-string-into-tokens-javascript/)
-* H/T to 'Surreal Dreams' on StackOverflow for inspiring our delayed search with his JQuery-esque answer on [this thread](https://stackoverflow.com/questions/4220126/run-javascript-function-when-user-finishes-typing-instead-of-on-key-up).
+- H/T to 'Surreal Dreams' on StackOverflow for inspiring our delayed search with his JQuery-esque answer on [this thread](https://stackoverflow.com/questions/4220126/run-javascript-function-when-user-finishes-typing-instead-of-on-key-up).
+- H/T to Changhui Xu and his [blog post on removing duplicate objects from an array](https://codeburst.io/javascript-array-distinct-5edc93501dc4).